My low profile stoma in a belly fold solution UPDATED Now 6 days!

 4. Slightly bend the wafer bubble horizontally to increase flexibility.

-Stack the remaining additional piece halved on top of the other added pieces at the 3 and 9 o’clock positions to fill the belly fold.
-This provides lateral support from paste oozing out sideways.
-The wafer cutout pieces are hard and don't melt unlike using paste or rings as body fold filler.
+Stack the remaining additional piece halved on top of the other added pieces at the 3 and 9 o’clock positions to fill the horizontal belly fold.
+This provides lateral support from paste oozing out sideways via belly folds.
+The wafer cutout pieces are hard and don't melt or run unlike using paste or rings as body fold filler.

 ---